xvrh/puppeteer-dart/doc/api.md

 #### elementHandle.$(String selector)
 The method runs `element.querySelector` within the page.
-If no element matches the selector, the return value resolves to `null`.
+If no element matches the selector, an exception is thrown.

 ```dart
 elementHandle.$(String selector) → Future<ElementHandle>